neo-one-suite/neo-one/packages/neo-one-website/docs/0-installation/0-getting-started.md

 ---
 This page is an overview of the NEO•ONE documentation and related resources.

-__NEO•ONE__ makes coding, testing and deploying NEO dapps easier, faster, more efficient and much more enjoyable.
+__NEO•ONE__ makes coding, testing and deploying NEO dapps easy, fast, efficient and enjoyable.

 ---